NManpreetk/memory-game/README.md

 ## How to play the game?
 1. Click the card to flip it and see what logo it has.
 2. Click the second card to flip it as well.
-3. If they do not match then they will flip upside down.
+3. If cards do not match, then they will flip upside down(turn black).
-4. If they match then it's color will turn green and become disabled.You will not be able to click them anymore.
+4. If cards match, then it's color will turn green and become disabled.You will not be able to click them anymore.
 5. When you make two moves, whether the cards matches or not, a move is counted.
 6. When you are done playing the game, and want to play again, click the restart button to flip all the cards back and shuffle them.